Houthis target U.S. destroyer in latest round of missile attacks; strike British merchant ship

 The anti-ship ballistic missile struck the M/V Marlin Luanda — which is British-owned but flies under a Marshall Islands flag — at about 7:45 p.m. local time, CENTCOM reported.

-The ship was damaged, but no injuries were reported, CENTCOM said, adding that the USS Carney "and other coalition ships have responded and are rendering assistance."
+No one aboard the Marlin Luanda, which consisted of a crew of 22 Indian nationals and one Bangladeshi national, was hurt in the strike, CENTCOM said.

+"Thanks to this rapid response by the U.S., Indian and French navies, the fire is now extinguished," CENTCOM said in a news release.
+"There were no casualties in the attack, the ship remains seaworthy, and has returned to its previous course."

-The attack on the Carney represents the first time the Houthis directly targeted a U.S. warship since the rebels began their assaults on shipping in October, a U.S. official said on condition of anonymity because no authorization had been given to discuss the incident.
+The attack, meanwhile, on the Carney represents the first time the Houthis directly targeted a U.S. warship since the rebels began their assaults on shipping in October, a U.S. official said on condition of anonymity because no authorization had been given to discuss the incident.

 Houthi military spokesman Brig.
 Gen. Yahya Saree did not acknowledge the Carney attack, but claimed the missile attack on the commercial vessel that set it ablaze, identifying the vessel as the Marlin Luanda.